dotnet/docfx/Documentation/tutorial/intro_toc.md

 ### Link to another *TOC File*

 If the *TOC Item* is linking to some other *TOC File* in relative path, it is considered as a placeholder of the referenced *TOC File*.
 DocFX will extract the array of *TOC Item Object* from that *TOC File* and insert into current *TOC Item* **recursively**.

-> [!Note]
-> If the referenced *TOC File* is in object model, the metadata property will be ignored when being inserted into the referencing *TOC File*.

 This technique is especially useful when you want DocFX to combine several *TOC File*s to build into one single TOC.